Finding Help With Elderly Parents Without the Overwhelm

 Effective multidisciplinary care teams coordinate specialized expertise across medical, psychological, and social domains to address the complex needs facing aging parents with multiple health conditions.
 These collaborative teams typically include geriatricians, psychiatrists, nurses, social workers, physical therapists, and pharmacy specialists who share information through structured communication protocols.

 Team-based coordination becomes particularly valuable when seniors require interventions across multiple body systems, with treatment plans that must account for drug interactions, cognitive limitations, and mobility challenges simultaneously.
 This strategy works when families recognize that complex medical conditions require specialist knowledge beyond any single provider's expertise.
+Research demonstrates that 78% of seniors have multiple chronic conditions, making coordinated approaches essential for preventing conflicting treatments and dangerous medication interactions7.

 Technology Solutions for Streamlined Care Coordination